nirmaljp6/nirmaljp6.github.io/_pages/research.md

 {: style="text-align: justify;"}

 ## 1. Integrating real-time sensor data into reduced order models (ROMs) using deep learning
-In this work, we are developing an efficient state estimation methodology for dynamical systems where real-time sensor data is mapped to the ROM state space using deep neural networks.
+In this work, we have developed an efficient state estimation methodology for dynamical systems where real-time sensor data is mapped to a reduced state space using deep neural networks.
 This framework will be highly useful for numerous real-time dynamical systems, where an approximate instantaneous state estimated from limited sensor data can be used to quickly predict the future behavior of the system using a ROM.
-Applications include self-driving cars, flow control, adaptive and morphing structures, etc.
+Applications include flow control, adaptive and morphing structures, etc. More details about this work can be obtained[[here]](https://arxiv.org/pdf/1912.10553)
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/cse5.PNG" width="60%" />